-I still remember the first time I had this dessert at a party and one of our friends thought it was the most delicious thing ever.
-He literally ate over 10 of these and exclaimed, "these are so good!", each time he reached for another one.
-Since it was my first time meeting him that day, I have forever remembered him as "the guy at the party who ate all the panna cottas".
+I still remember the first time I had this mixed berry panna cotta dessert at a party, one of our friends thought it was the most delicious thing he ever ate.
+He literally ate over 10 of them.
+Each time he grabbed one, he would exclaim, "these are so good!"
+Since that day was my first time meeting him, I have forever remembered him as "the guy at the party who ate all the panna cottas".

 Mimi